Nursing Patient Care Areas – Acute Care

 Candidates: The ideal nurse would be self-motivated to support a teamwork approach.

-3 South Addition
+3 South Acute Care

 Patient population: The challenge of medical/surgical nursing is best experienced on this unit where nurses care for patients with complex, multi-system health problems.
 This unit is the primary location for trauma and emergency general surgery acute care patients as well as bariatric patients from all service lines that require specialty beds as part of their care.
 Additional bed allocation is used as an overflow of all medical and surgical specialties, creating a rich diversity in the patient population.
 This broad spectrum of patients creates opportunities for the nursing staff to collaborate with a variety of interdisciplinary health care teams.